 “I had the idea to create pixelated sculptures about 10 years ago.
 Back then I tried to make the artworks using cubes of painted wood, but the results were disappointing.
-The opportunity arose this year to make an artwork for Bristol Temple Quarter using more up to date technologies, which a decade ago weren’t financially accessible”.
+The opportunity arose this year to make an artwork for Bristol Temple Quarter using more up to date technologies, which weren’t financially accessible a decade ago”.

-Printing was completed at the Centre for Fine Print Research (CFPR), University of West of England where Luke Jerram is a Senior Research Fellow.
+Printing was completed at the Centre for Fine Print Research (CFPR), University of West of England where Luke was a Senior Research Fellow.